About Me

 Publicis Mojo

-15 Responses to “Publicis Mojo accidental Spammer for Metamucil”
+15 thoughts on “Publicis Mojo accidental Spammer for Metamucil”

 This is not spam but simply a mix up with our IT dept (the email account was set up incorrectly).
 We are sending out Metamucil Fibresure Xmas gift packs to a few key bloggers so they can try it for themselves.
 We mentioned your blog in our message because you are well regarded in the blogosphere.